-Alex Hutchins - Ski Expert"Some great skiing over in Tignes - the views from the Glacier are immense on a bluebird day.
-Good access from the different villages, though Val Claret was my preferred destination with the whole of the Espace Killy seemingly on your doorstep!
+Dan - Managing Director"There is some great skiing in Tignes, and some great holiday deals to be had.
+The views from the Grande Motte glacier are immense on a bluebird day.
+Good access from the different villages, though Val Claret was my preferred destination because the whole of the Tignes/Val d'Isere ski area is seemingly on your doorstep!
 Good night out there as well...!"

-Tignes ski resort is made up of several villages at different altitudes: Val Claret, Le Lac and Le Lavachet are grouped loosely together surrounding the lake, with Les Boisses and Les Brevieres nestling past the dam at the valley's lower end.
+Tignes is made up of several villages at different altitudes: Val Claret, Le Lac and Le Lavachet.
+These are grouped loosely together surrounding the lake, with Les Boisses and Les Brevieres nestling past the dam at the valley's lower end.
 The original village of Tignes is long gone, submerged under the waters of Lac du Chevril in 1952 when the dam was built.
 Tignes le Lac is the hub of the resort (where the Tourist Information is) and as you might have guessed is on the shores of the lake which is frozen for the majority of the winter.
-If you fancy some time off from skiing you can always try ice diving!
+If you fancy some time off from your ski holiday you can always try ice diving!

-Tignes is not known for its beautiful architecture but most people find the resultant lunar landscape feel to be more than compensated for by its excellent snow record and friendly vibe.
+Tignes is not known for its beautiful architecture, but most people find the granite buildings more than compensated for by the excellent snow record, vast ski area and friendly vibe.
 Numerous bars and restaurants provide a relaxed nightlife with each village having its' own character.
 Where you spend most of your time will probably depend on where you are staying but there are free buses that run between the different areas.

 SKI AREA OVERVIEW